-The police can meet you at the hospital, at their station or Goucher Public Safety can arrange for the police to meet you at their office; Public Safety will arrange for an on-call staff member to support you during this meeting.
+The police can meet you at the hospital, at their station or Goucher Campus Safety can arrange for the police to meet you at their office; Campus Safety will arrange for an on-call staff member to support you during this meeting.
 In all cases, the police will ask you questions about the assault.
 For investigative purposes, it is important that you answer all questions honestly and fully.
 The police will be able to share with you what next steps will be taken.

 If you make a criminal report to the police within 120 hours (5 days), the police will ask you to obtain a Sexual Assault Forensic Exam (SAFE) to collect evidence; however, it is your choice whether or not to have a SAFE.
 Alternatively, you can go directly to obtain a SAFE and they will assist you in reporting to the police.
 See “What to do after a sexual assault” for further information.

 We recommend contacting one of the off-campus supports to arrange for an advocate to support you through the criminal process.

 Information about Maryland laws and regulations pertaining to sexual crimes can be found at SALI’s website.

 NOTE: The criminal reporting process is not confidential since all reports are a matter of public record.
 Therefore, the college may receive information about the assault and have an obligation to take certain actions in response.
 In addition, a report to campus safety does trigger a report to the Title IX Office; however this does not automatically trigger a formal Title IX Investigation.